34th Infantry Division (United States): Combat chronicle

 On 8 January 1942, the 34th Division was transported by train to Fort Dix, New Jersey to quickly prepare for overseas movement.
 The first contingent embarked at Brooklyn on 14 January 1942 and sailed from New York the next day.
 The initial group of 4,508 men stepped ashore at 12:15 hrs on 26 January 1942 at Dufferin Quay, Belfast, Northern Ireland.
 They were met by a delegation including the Governor (Duke of Abercorn), the Prime Minister of Northern Ireland (J. M. Andrews), the Commander of British Troops Northern Ireland (Lieutenant General Sir Harold Franklyn), and the Secretary of State for Air (Sir Archibald Sinclair).
 Private First Class Milburn H. Henke, Company B, 133rd Infantry Regiment, of Hutchinson, Minnesota, was honorarily selected as the "first" American soldier to set foot in the United Kingdom during the Second World War.
+The remainder of the division embarked for Northern Ireland in late April 1942, arriving in early May.

 While in Northern Ireland, Hartle was tasked with organizing an American version of the British Commandos, a group of small "hit and run" forces, and promoted his aide-de-camp, Captain William Orlando Darby to lead the new unit.
 Darby assembled volunteers, and of the first 500 U.S. Army Rangers, 281 came from the 34th Infantry Division.
 On 20 May 1942, Hartle was designated commanding general of V Corps and Major General Charles Ryder, a distinguished veteran of World War I, took command of the 34th Division.
-The division trained in Northern Ireland until it boarded ships to travel to North Africa for Operation Torch, the Allied invasion of North Africa, in November 1942.
+In September 1942, the 2nd Battalion, 133rd Infantry, was attached to Allied Force Headquarters for guard and police duties, later traveling to North Africa with the headquarters.
+The division boarded ships to travel to North Africa for Operation Torch, the Allied invasion of North Africa, in November 1942.

 The 34th, under command of Major General Ryder, saw its first combat in French Algeria on 8 November 1942.
 As a member of the Eastern Task Force, which included two brigades of the British 78th Infantry Division, and two British Commando units, they landed at Algiers and seized the port and outlying airfields.
 Elements of the 34th Division took part in numerous subsequent engagements in Tunisia during the Allied build-up, notably at Sened Station, Sidi Bou Zid and Faid Pass, Sbeitla, and Fondouk Gap.
-In April 1943 the division assaulted Hill 609, capturing it on 1 May 1943, and then drove through Chouigui Pass to Tebourba and Ferryville.
+In April 1943 during Operation Vulcan the division assaulted Hill 609, capturing it on 1 May 1943, and then drove through Chouigui Pass to Tebourba and Ferryville.
 The Battle of Tunisia was won, and the Axis forces surrendered.